astratto/knife-vcloud/README.md

 ###Set VM's CPUs / Memory / Name
 This command sets name, CPUs and RAM info for a given VM.

+Renaming a VM implies renaming its guest name.
+Use ```--no-override-guest-name``` if you want to preserve the old name.

 _Example:_

     $ knife vc vm set info --name NewName --vapp vApp_test vm-test